Spikes, Stats, and Source Code

 Hacking with the Linderman Lab

-We get together on Friday afternoons to write code, build models, explore datasets, and learn new things.
-Sometimes we go the extra yard and publish our Colab notebooks here.
+We like to write code, develop models, explore datasets, and learn new things.
+Sometimes we go the extra mile and publish our Colab notebooks here.
 Follow along with us, or better yet, make a copy and start hacking too!

 Weighing the Evidence in Sharp Wave Ripples